• Skip to main content

 South of Colorado Springs, Pueblo is famous for straddling the Arkansas River.
 Once used as a river settlement and trading post, the city has grown to become an attractive destination.
 With a mild climate, only 25 inches of snow falls on Pueblo most years.

-The most snow that has ever fallen here in a 24-hour period was 16 inches on November 14, 1985.
+The most snow that has ever fallen here in 24 hours was 16 inches on November 14, 1985.
 On average, Pueblo will begin to see snow in mid-November with most snowfall ending by mid-February.

 Snowy Steamboat Springs, Colorado